Skip to main content

 Treatment issues

-For teens with cancer, sometimes it’s not clear if they’re best treated by doctors who specialize in treating children with cancer (pediatric oncologists) or by doctors who mainly treat older adults (oncologists).
+Sometimes it’s not clear if teens with cancer are best treated by doctors who specialize in treating children with cancer (pediatric oncologists) or by doctors who mainly treat older adults (oncologists).
 Not all doctors are familiar with treating cancers in teens, which can often have unusual features.

 Communication between patients and their doctors can also be an issue, as many cancer doctors are more comfortable dealing with other age groups.